 If the tumor returns after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 People with a recurrent adrenal gland tumor sometimes experience emotions such as disbelief or fear.
-You are encouraged to talk with their health care team about these feelings and ask about support services to help you cope.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with recurrence.

 Recovery from an advanced adrenal gland tumor is not always possible.
 If the tumor cannot be cured or controlled, the disease may be called advanced or terminal.